 FasTCAR is our autologous CAR-T platform that tackles the most pressing challenges associated with autologous therapies, including lengthy manufacturing time, suboptimal manufacturing quality, high therapy cost, and poor T cell fitness.

 In the conventional CAR-T manufacturing process, a patient’s T cells are first activated using CD3 and/or CD28 antibodies, and then transduced by virus vectors to express one or more CARs.
 These engineered CAR-T cells are then expanded ex vivo before they are administered back into the human body.
-This process typically takes two to six weeks.
+This process typically takes one to six weeks.

 Using our proprietary FasTCAR platform, we are able to concurrently activate and transduce resting T cells into a single “concurrent activation-transduction” step using XLenti vectors derived from lentivirus that are of high quality and exhibit high gene transduction efficiency.
 As a result, after transduction, one or more CARs are integrated in the T cell genome and expressed stably.
 Based on our preclinical studies, these transduced T cells are highly active in proliferation and tumor cell clearance, and therefore can be administered into the human body without the need for ex vivo cell expansion.
-With these innovations, our FasTCAR technology transforms the activation, transduction and expansion steps into a single “concurrent activation-transduction” step, as depicted in the figure below, significantly reducing the autologous CAR-T cell manufacturing time from an industry norm of two to six weeks and achieving next-day manufacturing (22 to 36 hours).
+With these innovations, our FasTCAR technology transforms the activation, transduction and expansion steps into a single “concurrent activation-transduction” step, as depicted in the figure below, significantly reducing the autologous CAR-T cell manufacturing time from an industry norm of two to six weeks and achieving next-day manufacturing.

 We believe that our FasTCAR technology can be applied broadly to any CAR-T antigens and a variety of tumor markers, based on our clinical and preclinical studies.
 We are currently developing several autologous product candidates targeting hematologic malignancies, including MM, B-ALL and B-NHL, as well as earlier-stage product candidates targeting a variety of indications, such as ovarian cancer and breast cancer.